 On November 12, 2020, the St. Louis County Department of Public Health issued its third amended quarantine and isolation order effective November 15, 2020.
 The order incorporated isolation and quarantine protocols for those exposed and infected with COVID-19.
 The order is effective until rescinded or modified by the Director of the St. Louis County Department of Public Health.

-On November 12, 2020, the St. Louis County Department of Public Health also issued the 2019 Novel Coronavirus Safer at Home Order.
-The order provided standards for individual conduct while in public and for business operations.
+On February 1, 2021, the St. Louis County Department of Public Health also issued the Second Amended Safer at Home Order.
+The order encouraged individuals to stay at home and avoid unnecessary interactions to limit the transmission of COVID-19.

 The Safer at Home Order limits when an individual can leave their residence.
 The Order allows individuals to interact with members of their home, and those within their Support Bubble.
 The Support Bubble cannot consist of more than 10 individuals.
-Acceptable purposes to leave include: work, shop or collect food, visit people in their Support Bubble, access financial services, any medical reason, education, training, attended places of worship, and going to exercise.
+Acceptable purposes to leave include: work, provide voluntary or charitable services, shop or collect food, visit people in their Support Bubble, access financial services, any medical reason, education, training, attended places of worship, and going to exercise.

 The Orders limit gatherings to no more than 10 people, and all Businesses providing goods or services are limited to 25% or less of the entity’s authorized capacity.
-Restaurants must stop all indoor service, and only allowed to provide outdoor service, carryout and delivery.
+All restaurants and Drinking Establishments are limited to 25% or less of the entity’s authorized capacity and must be closed for indoor and outdoor service by 11:00 p.m.
+Banquet facilities, hotel conference rooms and facilities are subject to the 25% capacity limit.
 All Businesses shall deny entry to members of the public who refuse to wear Face Coverings.

-All businesses and individuals must follow the Department of Health’s Face Covering Order, issued on July 1, 2020.
+On November 18, 2020, St. Louis County issued its Third Amended Order.
 Except when wearing a face covering would compromise the health of an individual, face coverings are recommended to be worn by all persons over the age of five in the following areas:

 - Any Business or Public Accommodation, indoor or outdoor;